dfreeman/ember-ace/README.md

  - `exts`: editor extensions, like spellcheck and Emmet abbreviations ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/ext))
  - `keybindings`: common keybindings from editors like Emacs and Vim ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/keyboard))

-If you need to customize the worker path you can specifying `workerPath` in the ace build config.
+If you need to customize the worker path you can specify `workerPath` in the ace build config.

 ```js
 new EmberApp(defaults, {